icapps/example-populate-coredata/README.md

 ### Command Line Tool

-The _Command Line Tool_ target is responsible for generating the seeded database.
-This tool will generate a sqlite file an move it to the correct location in your project.
+The _Command Line Tool_ target is responsible for generating the database.
+This tool will generate the sqlite file an move it to the correct location so your it will be added to your iOS target.

 ### iOS

-In the _Preloaded Database_ target you'll copy the seeded sqlite file to the correct location and prepares the Core Data setup with the help of MagicalRecord.
+In the _Preloaded Database_ target the populated sqlite file will be copied to the correct location and prepares the Core Data setup with the help of MagicalRecord.

 **MagicalRecord** is used because we want to reduce the amount of code.

 ## Setup

-Here is a small guideline on how to setup your project with the preseed Command Line Tool.
+Here is how to setup your project with the Command Line Tool.

 ## LICENSE